chrishah/AMEB_HPC_demo/README.md

 (snakemake) (user@host)-$ snakemake -h
 ```

-And after, deactivate if you want, and then exit Sauron.
+And after, deactivate if you want, and then exit GSC1.
 ```bash
 (snakemake) (user@host)-$ conda deactivate (user@host)-$ exit